QuantEcon/QuantEcon.cheatsheet/julia-cheatsheet.rst

 Version and Dependencies
 ----------------------------

+This assumes

+* Julia v1.0 or above
-This assumes Julia v1.0.
-We assume :code:`using LinearAlgebra, Statistics, Compat` has already been run.
+* :code:`using LinearAlgebra, Statistics, Compat` has been run
+* The ``while`` and ``for`` are assumed to be within a Jupyter Notebook or within a function.
+Otherwise, Julia 1.0 has different scoping rules for global variables, which will be made more consistent in a future release

 Variables
 ---------